ZR8C/cup/README.md

 - M toggles music playing
 - ESC exits current games

+# Features
+- Innovative controls
+- Variation in ball colour
+- You can play literally forever

 ### Credits
 Code and music by me, image assets not by me